-- Cover Page – include your name and contact information, dissertation supervisor name and contact information, defense date (if degree not awarded), and 100-word abstract of your project.
+- Cover Page – include your name and contact information, current affiliation, the names and affiliations of two references, and a 100-word abstract of your project.
 Please specify whether you are applying for Fall 2020 or Spring 2021.

-- Research Proposal (not to exceed 1000 words) – include research questions, topic significance, theoretical framework, methodological design, clear description of primary sources and necessary language skills, and work plan with projected date of manuscript completion and publication.
+- Research Proposal (not to exceed 1000 words) – include title of research project, research questions, topic significance, theoretical framework, methodological design, clear description of primary sources and necessary language skills, and work plan with projected date of manuscript completion and publication.

 - CV (not to exceed two single-spaced pages, minimum font size 11) – list degrees, peer-reviewed publications, academic non-peer-reviewed publications, public scholarship, invited talks, conference papers, other relevant qualifications, specific research and language skills.

 - Project bibliography (not to exceed one single-spaced page, minimum font size 11) – include primary and secondary sources.

 - Letters of recommendation – two are required.